 Planning a road trip across America?
 Or are you thinking about living in a van full time?
 Well you're in for a hell of an amazing experience!
 Seeing the USA from the road is spectacular and allows you to reach some extraordinary places you wouldn't be able to visit by plane or tour bus.
 But that doesn't mean life on the road is always easy.
-Ask any van dweller or somebody who has already driven across America what the biggest challenge they encountered was, and the answers are almost always the same...
+Ask any van dweller or somebody who has already driven across America what the biggest challenge they encountered was, and the answer is almost always the same...
 Where will my next shower come from?

-If you are driving across country, visiting national parks, visiting state parks, or you are just in the middle of nowhere, campgrounds are going to be your best bet for finding shower facilities.
-No matter where you are (so long as it's not the city) you are likely to pass a couple of them whether they are private or state owned.
-The privately owned campgrounds always have shower facilities and some can be quite luxurious with heating inside the bathrooms.
 State campgrounds won't always have showers so you might have to check a few out before finding what you're looking for.
 You can usually pick up a state map from a visitor or welcome center with a list of campgrounds and the facilities they offer.
-You will either have to pay for a night of camping to gain access (especially if it's privately owned) or you may be able to park outside the grounds and just walk in to use the facilities.
-If it is a private campground you won't need to pay for shower usage.
-However if you're at a state campground make sure you always keep quarters in the car.
-Showers are coin operated and will usually cost a few dollars depending on the length of time you take, for example a dollar a minute.
+You will either have to pay for a night of camping or you may be able to park outside of the campgrounds and just walk in to use the facilities.

 There are many gyms that have locations throughout the country that your membership will be good for.
 Some gyms like 24 Hour Fitness are open 24 hours!
-Some even offer free 7 day trials.
-Gyms are a great idea especially if you are urban camping (which means sleeping in your vehicle in the city or suburbia) or living in a van full time.
+Some even offer free trials.
+Gyms are also a great idea if you are urban camping (which means sleeping in your vehicle in the city or suburbia) or living in a van full time.
 And showering at the gym might even possibly motivate you to get fit???

-3. Public Swimming Pools
+3. Community Swimming Pools

-Anyway... we paid the local public swimming pools a visit as they always have showering facilities and are a great idea if you're in the city or suburbs but don't want to commit to a 12 month membership.
+Anyway... we paid the local public swimming pools a visit because they always have showering facilities!
+They are a great idea if you're in the city or suburbs but don't want to commit to a 12 month membership.
 They are fairly inexpensive if you're only looking to shower once or twice a week.
-We have even found a few public swimming pools with water slides so they can be fun too!
+We have even found a few public swimming pools with water slides so they can be fun too.

 4. Boat Marina's

 Most of the shower facilities we have come across are open to the public but remember they are coin operated so keep some quarters in the car.
-Sometimes a code is needed to get in so if you're really desperate for a shower make friends with some of the residents on the dock and they might just share the code with you.
-It's important to remember to be respectful because these shower facilities are the personal bathrooms of locals living on their boats.
+Sometimes a code is needed to get in so if you are really desperate for a shower make friends with some of the residents on the dock and they might just share the code with you.
+It is important to remember to be respectful because these shower facilities are the personal bathrooms of local residents living on their boats.

 5. Pilot Gas Stations

-Pilot gas stations (which have been designed to cater for truckers) have shower facilities and can be found all over the country on highways and interstate's.
+Pilot gas stations (which have been designed to cater for truckers) have showering facilities and can be found all over the country on highways and interstate roads.
 Their shower facilities are not cheap but if you don't plan to shower every day they are well worth it.
-For around $7 you will get your own bathroom for however long you want.
+For between $7-15 you will get your own bathroom for however long you want.
 These bathrooms are the equivalent of a five star hotel and even come with soap and shampoo.
 Pilot gas stations have coffee, snacks and offer hot food all for super cheap.
 Click on this link to check out Pilot's website if you want more information on their locations.

-Portable Solar Showers
+6. Portable Showers